What Do Chemical Engineer Do?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Mathematics: Using mathematics to solve problems.

-In 2016, there was an estimated number of 32,700 jobs in the United States for Chemical Engineer.
+In the United States, there were 32,700 jobs for Chemical Engineer in 2016.
 New jobs are being produced at a rate of 7.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Chemical Engineer by 2026.
 The BLS estimates 2,400 yearly job openings in this field.

 The states with the most job growth for Chemical Engineer are North Dakota, Utah, and Florida.
 Watch out if you plan on working in Kentucky, West Virginia, or District of Columbia.
 These states have the worst job growth for this type of profession.